Michael Harris II Preview, Player Props: Braves vs. Cardinals

 Michael Harris II At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 10th, his on-base percentage ranks 52nd, and he is 48th in the league in slugging.
+- Among the qualified batters in MLB, his batting average ranks 10th, his on-base percentage ranks 55th, and he is 52nd in the league in slugging.

-- Harris II enters this game on a eight-game hitting streak.
-During his last games, he's hitting .400 with one homer.
+- Harris II will look to extend his nine-game hitting streak.
+He's batting .368 during his last games.

-- In 68.4% of his 114 games this season, Harris II has picked up at least one hit.
-He's also had 27 multi-hit games.
+- Harris II has picked up a hit in 68.7% of his 115 games this season, with multiple hits in 23.5% of those games.

-- Harris II has picked up an RBI in 25.4% of his games this season, with two or more RBI in 9.6% of his games.
-He has also driven in three or more runs in three contests.
+- In 30 games this year (26.1%), Harris II has picked up an RBI, and in 12 of those games (10.4%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 37.7% of his games this season, with more than one run scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.